Ohio Court Records

 - Permanently disabled

-- Jailed or in rehabilitation with no income for the child support.
+- Jailed or in rehabilitation with no income for child support.

 What is Back Child Support in Ohio?

-Back child support is the missed payments, which are a violation of their legal obligations and court order.
-The non-custodial parent who does not make the support payments as at when due, can be held in contempt of court, which is punishable by fines and/or jail time.
+Back child support is missed payments, which violate their legal obligations and court orders.
+The non-custodial parent who does not make the support payments as they are due can be held in contempt of court, which is punishable by fines and/or jail time.

-In the event of back child support, the custodial parent can file a motion in court asking the judge to order the other party to be in court and explain why the periodic payments have been missed.
-If found in contempt of court, the party will be fined and may also be jailed, and the sentence depends on the circumstance of that particular case and the judge's discretion.
-The sentence serves as an encouragement to pay the arrearage.
-An alternative is reporting the non-custodial parent to the child support enforcement agency, which then uses one of their numerous methods to ensure compliance with the support order per the Ohio Revised Code Chapter 3123.
-The methods include;
+In the event of back child support, the custodial parent can file a motion in court asking the judge to order the other party to appear in court and explain why the periodic payments have been missed.
+If found in contempt of court, the party may be fined and jailed, and the sentence depends on the circumstances of that particular case and the judge's discretion.
+The sentence serves as an encouragement to pay the arrears.
+An alternative is reporting the non-custodial parent to the child support enforcement agency, which then uses one of its numerous methods to ensure compliance with the support order per the Ohio Revised Code Chapter 3123.
+The methods include:

 - Withholding Order: The Child Support Enforcement Agency can seize the non-custodial parent's income or wages.